decafjoe/clik/doc/development/quickstart.rst

 Wait ~10m and you should be good to go!

-Note that the environment is installed entirely local to the repository.
-You can delete the entire environment at any time by ``rm -rf`` -ing the repo directory.
+Note that all dependencies are installed underneath the repository directory (take a peek at ``.env/``).
+To delete the development environment, you can run ``make pristine`` (see below) or simply ``rm -rf`` the entire directory.

 Tooling
 =======

 Clik's developer tooling is exposed via ``make``.
-Run ``make`` with no targets to get a help message describing the available targets.
+Run ``make`` with no arguments to get a list of available targets.
 All targets except ``make release`` are idempotent, so they can be run at any time.

 Environment:

 * ``make env`` installs the development environment; subsequent runs update the environment if required
 * ``make clean`` deletes build artifacts like .pyc files, sdists, etc
-* ``make pristine`` restores the repo directory to the state it was in when originally checked out
+* ``make pristine`` kills the local development environment
 * ``make check-update`` checks for updates to Python packages installed in the development environment